Hassan-asim/Story-builder-MCP-Server/README.md

 - ✅ **Backend API**: FastAPI endpoints and job processing
 - ✅ **Real-time Updates**: Job status monitoring and story loading

-### 💡 Quick Setup Instructions:
-1. Choose one of the hosting options above
-2. Upload your `MCP_app_recording.mp4` file
-3. Get the shareable/embed link
-4. Replace `./MCP_app_recording.mp4` in the button above with your new link
-5. Commit and push the changes

-*Note: These platforms provide better viewing experience than direct download and work well on GitHub.*
+*Note: The video is hosted on Google Drive for optimal viewing experience and works seamlessly on GitHub.*

 ## 🌟 Key Features